Introduction

 Lyn Locke (LL) Gilo49 (G49) Dollhouse Vintage (DH)

 Lyn Locke deserves a special mention.
-This energetic lady, and her friend Mike, have bought the foundation garment back into the open.
-My husband and I only regret that circumstance and distance have precluded our meeting them in person.
+This energetic lady, inspired by her late partner Mike, bought the foundation garment back into the open.
+My husband and I only regret that circumstance and distance have precluded our meeting her in person.

 Acknowledgements